 The list of officials to elect goes on and I am starting to feel overwhelmed: state treasurer, secretary of state, state auditor of accounts, state attorney general, state senator(s), state representative(s), probate judge, assistant judge(s), sheriff, high bailiff, and justices of the peace.
 Am I expected to read positions on issues for all the candidates?
 I can’t even find who’s on the ballot for some of them.
 As I vote it turns out that the ballot features only one candidate per slot for some of the posts so it’s not much of a choice anyway.

 The mechanics of voting are different from what I am used to.
-In Poland's parliamentary ballot is a several pages long booklet.
-Each party has a separate page and you put an 'X' next to your chosen candidate from your favorite party.
+In Poland’s parliamentary ballot is a several pages long booklet.
+Each party has a separate page and you put an X next to your chosen candidate from your favorite party.
 Your vote counts twice: each party is awarded seats proportionally to the number of people who voted for it, and then people from that party who got most votes get into parliament.
 Here you just vote for a person.
 That seems much simpler but practically ensures unchallenged domination of the two major parties.
 Which does not stop people from fringe parties to be on the ballot.
-I get a chance to vote for a guy from United States Marijuana Party for a Vermont governor if I am so inclined.
+I get a chance to vote for a guy from United States Marijuana Party for governor if I am so inclined.

 One of the ladies points out to the big machine that looks like a laser printer.
 In Poland the ballot box is usually draped in national colors.
 Here it’s a grey office appliance that says Diebolt on the front.
 I push my ballot in and the machine scans it purring quietly.
 As much as I like technology and don’t have much patience for conspiracy theories that makes me feel a bit uneasy.
 I would be hard pressed to find a better use for open source software and hardware than voting machines.
 Why am I expected to put my trust in some unknown programming team skills?
 At least this type is just a scanner.
 The paper ballots are still there if some group of masochists would like to recount them.